 - If you are a mother and you want to prove that a (certain man) is the biological father of your child or children.

 - If you are already paying maintenance for a child but have doubts about the alleged paternal status.

 - If you are parents and suspect that your child may have been mixed up soon after birth.

 - If you are relatives of a deceased and there is a claim against the deceased estate by alleged child/children.

-- If you want to immigrate to another country where one or both of parents live.
+- If you want to immigrate to another country where one or both of your parents live.

-- If you are adopted, and trying to trace your biological parents your biological parents.
+- If you are adopted and trying to trace your biological parents.